eth-library/opendata-apis/README.md

-# ETH Library Open data APIs
+# ETH Library Open Data APIs

 OpenAPI specifications for Open Data APIs of ETH Library.
 See https://developer.library.ethz.ch for more informatione about APIs and how to access.